 Optional Program: The Golden Mask Dynasty – This show incorporates dancing, acrobatics, magnificent costumes and lot of surprises.
 Seen by an estimated of 1.1 million people, it is one of Beijing’s must see shows. (at your own expense)

 Enjoy a tour to the Summer Palace, the largest preserved ancient garden in China and a former summer resort for Emperors followed by a visit to the Chinese Herbal Institute to learn about traditional Chinese medicine as you enjoy a rejuvenating foot massage which has existed for thousands of years.

 Optional Program: Hutong Life & Panda House Tour w/Lunch – A rickshaw will take you around the intricate winding hutongs to admire the old courtyards.
 They are maze-like and deep and exactly as they were a long time ago.
 Even today, there are many residents reluctant to move from their beloved hutongs.
 You are invited to visit a local family’s house to experience authentic Beijing life.
-Next, visit the Panda House in Beijing Zoo to see China’s adorable national treasure – the Giant Panda.
+Next, visit the Panda House in Beijing Zoo to see China’s adorable national treasure – the Giant Panda. (at your own expense)

 Optional Program: Chinese Kung Fu Show – This show is an energetic mix of traditional Chinese martial arts, dance and high-flying acrobatics set in a modern theatre.
-Combined with an excellent storyline, exceptional stage design and professional actors this show is not to be missed for kung-fu enthusiasts or those seeking a thrilling performance.
+Combined with an excellent storyline, exceptional stage design and professional actors this show is not to be missed for kung-fu enthusiasts or those seeking a thrilling performance. (at your own expense)